Is Ignite a persistent or in-memory-only storage?

 Yes.
 Even though Ignite durable memory works well in-memory and on-disk, the disk persistence can be disabled and Ignite can act as a distributed in-memory database, with support for SQL and distributed joins.

 Is Ignite an in-memory data grid (IMDG)?

 Yes.
-Ignite is a full-featured distributed key-value data grid, which can be used either in pure in-memory mode or with Ignite native persistence.
+Ignite is a full-featured distributed key-value data grid, which can be used either in memory-only mode or with Ignite native persistence.
 It can also automatically integrate with any 3rd party databases, including any RDBMS or NoSQL stores.

 Is Ignite a distributed database?

 Yes.
 Data in Ignite is either partitioned or replicated across a cluster of multiple nodes.
 This provides scalability and adds resiliency to the system.
 Ignite automatically controls how data is partitioned, however, users can plugin their own distribution (affinity) functions and collocate various pieces of data together for efficiency.

 Not fully.
 Although Ignite aims to behave like any other relational SQL database, there are differences in how Ignite handles constraints and indexes.
 Ignite supports primary and secondary indexes, however, the uniqueness can only be enforced for the primary indexes.
 Ignite also does not support foreign key constraints.

 Essentially, Ignite purposely does not support any constraints that would entail a cluster-wide broadcast message for each update and significantly hurt performance and scalability of the system.

 Not fully.
 ACID Transactions are supported, but only at key-value API level.
 Ignite also supports cross-partition transactions, which means that transactions can span keys residing in different partitions on different servers.

 At SQL level Ignite supports atomic, but not yet transactional consistency.
 Ignite community plans to implement SQL transactions in version 2.5.